 The spa uses Jurlique products, and its most popular treatments are the Relaxing Alpine Massage and the Hot Stone Arnica Massage.
 Many massages can be tailored to kids (under 16 requires parental approval).
 The most-requested masseuse is Dondi Tondro-Smith.
 The spa also offers healing therapies, including hydrotherapy treatments, facials, yoga and various day packages.
 Agents can book treatments for clients ahead of time, and reservations are definitely recommended.
 The spa director is McNeill Watson (307-732-6865, [email protected]).

 The lodge is also a popular wedding venue.
-Contact Ashley Singleton, wedding coordinator, at 307-734-7111 or [email protected].
+Contact Ashley Singleton, wedding coordinator, at 307-734-7111 or [email protected]

 Nearby Teton Village Sports sells high-end outdoor apparel and gear.

 Children's programs are available through the Jackson Hole Kid's Ranch, which is right across the front parking lot from Teton Mountain Lodge.
 Operated by Jackson Hole Mountain Resort, the Kid's Ranch offers year-round day care, ski and snowboard lessons, hiking, climbing and lessons about the ecology of the area.
-Visit www.jacksonhole.com/info/ski.child.asp
+Visit www.jacksonhole.com/info/ski.child.asp for more details.

 The 151-unit Fours Seasons Resort Jackson Hole (www.fourseasons.com/jacksonhole) is an excellent option for ski-in/ski-out luxury accommodations.
 Rooms range from standard to premium and suites range from Deluxe One-Bedroom Suites to the Presidential Suite and the Deluxe Four Seasons Executive Suite.
 The property also offers private residence rentals; the best to book for large groups is the palatial Five-Bedroom Penthouse Private Residence.
 The 11,685-square-foot spa facility offers 16 treatment rooms, including two private spa suites, each with a Swiss shower, fireplace and deep soaking tub.
 Call the property directly at 307-732-5000, or to make reservations, call 800-914-5110.